BrentKilbasco/embedded-unity-player/README.md

 ## 🧠 Motivation

 Unity is a wonderful engine, I started using it the week the editor was released for Windows and I still absolutely love it.
 When running on mobile devices though, there tends to be a decent amount of overhead and Unity apps tend to be more resource intensive to run than a native app - a completely empty Unity project built to mobile will use considerably more resources than an empty Android project.
 Resources can sometimes end up being wasted, in a sense, especially so with apps that are largely menu based, and only display 3d content, or games, for a portion of the time the user interacts with the app.
-Another pain point is that building UI that looks and feels like native UI tends to be much more time consuming to build in Unity than in the respective native IDE.
+Another thing to consider is that building UI that looks and feels like native UI tends to be much more time consuming to build in Unity than in the respective native IDE.

 So I was curious if there was a way, within a native mobile app, to trigger Unity to open inside of a native view so it could be treated like any other view - draw UI elements over top of it, control content within it, and create/destroy it at any given time.
 Turns out there’s a way!
 After a bit of digging around and compiling info from several different how-to guides, I managed to get things running.
 Woot!